What are the two metabolic phases of drug metabolism?

 Show answer

-Drugs influence each other's effects directly, such as two drugs increasing blood pressure.
+Drugs influence each other's effects directly

 What is synergistic effect?